touchX/toolkit/README.md

 ## Versioning

-The Toolkit follows [Semantic Versioning](http://semver.org) to help manage the impact of releasing new library versions.
+Toolkit follows [Semantic Versioning](http://semver.org) to help manage the impact of releasing new library versions.

 ## Maintainers